Czres/Czres/README.md

 - 👋 Hi, I’m Czres
 - 👀 I’m interested in game dev and software dev
-- 🌱 I’m currently learning C and I started learning computer science last month
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on learning or helper
 - 📫 You can contact me on...
 Sorry I am too lazy to check any messages..